When in Vienna, do as the Viennese do. Ah, but just what do they do? What counts as an authentic experience?

 Drink a coffee

 There’s a reason UNESCO recognises the coffee culture in Vienna as part of Austria’s intangible cultural heritage.
-Even McDonalds has pretty good coffee, here.
+Even a fast food restaurant like McDonalds has good coffee, here.

 The more traditional ones should have black-clad waiters, marbled tables, upholstered sofas, and a slightly dishevelled person in the corner working on their next novel (it might even be me).

 You’re spoilt for choice as regards locations, but I’ve listed some recommended cafés.